knvsl/teapot-demo/enviromap.md

 #### Vertex Shader

-Our reflection vector is calculated using [Snell's Law](http://mathforum.org/mathimages/index.php/Snell's_Law#Reflection_of_Light).
-We need the normal and our position, we also define the skybox as a uniform.
+To calculate our reflected vector we need a view vector and our surface normal, we can use the negative of our position as our view vector.
+We also define the skybox as a uniform.

 ```glsl
 uniform samplerCube skybox;